Appeal Your WA Property Tax. Save $800–$2,000 a Year.

 Is a property tax appeal the right move, and is this legal advice?

 If your assessment is meaningfully above recent comparable sales in your neighborhood, an appeal is usually worth the filing time.
-Washington County Boards of Equalization (BOEs) hear homeowner appeals directly — no attorney required.
+Washington County Boards of Equalization (BOEs) hear homeowner appeals directly.
+No attorney required.
 That said, this tool is a self-help document generator, not legal advice.
-For commercial property, condemnation, or high-value disputes, consult a Washington-licensed attorney or property tax consultant.
+For commercial property, condemnation, or high-value disputes, talk to a Washington-licensed attorney or property tax consultant.

 When is the deadline to appeal my Washington property taxes?